Nuda (album): Nuda10 edition

 On 17 December 2020, it was announced that Annalisa would be amongst the participants at the Sanremo Music Festival 2021, performing the new single "Dieci".
 This would be Annalisa's fifth appearance at the festival, following her most recent entry in 2018 with the song "Il mondo prima di te", finishing third.
 Annalisa premiered "Dieci" on 2 March 2021, the first evening of the festival, and the song was released on digital platforms on the following day.
 "Dieci" finished 7th in the festival, as well as peaking at number 7 on the Italian singles chart, speaking 5 weeks in the top 10.
-The song also earned a double platinum certfication in Italy for combined sales exceeding 140,000 copies.
+The song also earned a double platinum certification in Italy for combined sales exceeding 140,000 copies.

 Annalisa described "Dieci" as the story of "a love that does not want to end" and speaks of "clinging to the last times that will never be the last".
 A new edition of the album, titled Nuda10, was released on 12 March 2021, to coincide with Annalisa's participation in the Sanremo Music Festival.
 The re-release adds "Dieci", three other previously unreleased songs, two reimagined versions of Annalisa's past singles and the cover of Ornella Vanoni's "La musica è finita" that Annalisa had performed on the third evening of the Sanremo Music Festival.
 The release of Nuda10 caused the album to return to its peak of number 2 on the Italian albums chart, and the album was certified gold in Italy in April 2021.

 On 28 May 2021 a new version of "Movimento lento", featuring Italian singer Federico Rossi, was released as a single.
 The song was promoted with a TikTok dance challenge, gaining significant viral popularity in Italy.
 The song peaked at number 8 on the Italian singles chart and was certified double platinum.